3. What is the effect of DNA copying, which is not perfectly accurate in the reproduction process?

 (ii) List any two benefits to an organism that reproduce through spores.

 Ans. (i) Hydra is an organism that has the ability to give rise to new individual organisms from their damaged or lost body parts.
 If the individual is somehow cut or broken up into many pieces, many of these pieces grow into separate individuals.
-This is known as regeneration
+This is known as regeneration.

 Sugarcane and rose plants are reproduced by grafting.